mw-ste/CSharpRecordTypes/RecordTypes.md

   - the types match
   - and all property and field values match
     - values for value types
-    - references for reference types
+    - values for record types

-- for reference types other than records: equality means identity
+    - references for other reference types

 ## "Regular" record types